Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting.md

 ### Out of Date VVV

 VVV is an active project, but if it isn't up to date you might suffer from bugs that have already been fixed.
 Do a `git pull` and restart/reprovision VVV.
+If you download a zip instead, you can go to the install instructions for commands to convert your install to use git.

 ### Out of Date Software